Sunday Reed: Heide Circle

 A number of modernist artists came to live and work at Heide at various times during the 1930s, 40s and 50s; many of the most famous works of the period were painted there.
 These artists were known as the Heide Circle and included Sidney Nolan, husband-and-wife couple Sam Atyeo and Moya Dyring, Albert Tucker and Joy Hester (who married in 1941), John Perceval, and Laurence Hope, among others.
 Nolan painted all but one of his 1946–47 Ned Kelly series on the dining room table.

 The Heide Circle is known for the intertwined personal and professional lives of the people involved.
 Atyeo had an affair with Sunday; Dyring had an affair with John.
 Art historian Janine Burke has suggested Nolan and Sunday Reed had a close collaborative relationship.
 According to Burke, Reed helped Nolan find his artistic voice and in the process developed from a studio assistant to painting sections of the works herself, in particular the red and white squares in The Trial.

 Nolan left his Kelly paintings at Heide when he departed under emotionally charged circumstances in 1947.
 He had lived in a ménage à trois with the Reeds for several years.
 Nolan wanted Sunday to commit herself to him and after her refusal he married John Reed's sister Cynthia.
 Although he spoke to the Reeds only once again, his years there have been seen as a significant factor in all their lives.
 Nolan once told Reed to take what she wanted, but he subsequently demanded all his works back.
 Reed returned 284 of his other paintings and drawings, but she refused to give up the 25 remaining Kellys, partly because she saw the works as fundamental to the proposed Heide Museum of Modern Art.
 She gave them to the National Gallery of Australia in 1977, resolving the dispute.

 In the 1950s, Heide was again the centre of a circle of younger artists and poets, including Charles Blackman, Robert Dickerson, Judith Wright, Barrett Reid, Charles Osborne, Laurence Hope and Nadine Amadio.
 Reed was the first person to buy Blackman's work extensively.
 In the 1960s, Sweeney Reed invited his circle of artist and poet friends to Heide; these included Les Kossatz, Allan Mitelman, Shelton Lea and Russell Deeble.

 In popular culture

 According to David Rainey, the relationship between Sunday Reed and Sidney Nolan is the basis for Alex Miller's 2011 novel Autumn Laing.

 Philippe Mora's 2013 film Absolutely Modern discusses modernism, the female muse, and sexuality in art; it is based on 1940s Heide.

 Rainey's 2014 play The Ménage at Soria Moria is a fictitious performance piece exploring the relationship between the Reeds and Nolan, both during Heide's heyday in the 1940s and in the years after.

-Anthony Weigh’s 2023 play ‘Sunday’ explore the relationship between Nolan and Sunday Reed.
+Anthony Weigh's 2023 play ‘Sunday’ explore the relationship between Nolan and Sunday Reed.

+The Sunday Reeds are an Adelaide rock band active since 2015, named after Sunday Reed.